 Moving on to the next part of the discussion, let’s take a look at the difference between hard forks and soft forks now, but first – what are soft forks?

-A soft fork is a software upgrade that is backwards compatible with older versions of the blockchain.
-This means that those miners who haven’t yet upgraded to the later version of the software are still able to participate in validating and verifying transactions.
+A soft fork is a software upgrade that is backward compatible with older versions of the blockchain.
+This means that those miners who haven’t yet upgraded to the later version of the software can still participate in validating and verifying transactions.

-It is much easier to implement a soft fork than a hard fork as only a majority of miners need to upgrade.
+It is much easier to implement a soft fork than a hard fork as only most miners need to upgrade.

-Keep in mind, however, that a miner who hasn’t upgraded yet will be affected by the soft fork anyway.
+However, keep in mind that a miner who hasn’t upgraded yet will be affected by the soft fork anyway.

 Examples of Hard Forks